 Pappy Van Winkle

 Of all the best bourbon brands in the world, Pappy Van Winkle easily has one of the richest histories, with four generations of Van Winkles having been involved in its production.
-Pappy Van Winkle shouldn’t be confused with its sister, Rip Van Winkle; although both brands belong to the same company, they are decidedly different, with Pappy Van Winkle widely considered to be the superior bourbon – not to mention far harder to come by.
+Pappy Van Winkle shouldn’t be confused with its sister, Rip Van Winkle; although both brands belong to the same company, they are decidedly different, with Pappy Van Winkle widely considered to be the superior bourbon – not to mention far harder to come by and far more expensive.

 Pappy Van Winkle is aged for either 15, 20 or 23 years (all of which are considered longer than a standard aging process), but it is the 23 Year that has whiskey enthusiasts around the world clamoring to find a coveted bottle, with incredibly limited numbers released.
 Those lucky drinkers have heralded the award-winning bourbon as incomparable.

 In 2020, a private barrel of Mitcher’s 10 Year Kentucky Straight Bourbon for $209,000, making it the most expensive bourbon ever to be sold at auction / ©Mitcher’s

 Michter’s proudly claims a heritage that traces back to America’s first whiskey company in 1753 – it is this long history (and of course the exceptional bottles it produces) that has cemented the company as one of the best American whiskey brands in the world.